JosieOnGit/Luniks/Stories/Reaching Beyond/Addendum - Drafts.md

 Raléi truly meant the world to Maria.
 Wherever possible, she would honour her wishes she had made before her death, and continue her legacy even if it meant stepping out of line or abandoning a passionate project.
 The **Golden Bow** is even a namesake to Raléi, who had frequently mentioned to love the versatility and shine of gold, and had revealed to have a deep interest in archery, too.

 In 2096, having made the promise to never let another life go to waste, she told her own reflection to fight through the worst, no matter how much her mind or body protested against it.
 While in the Cintura galaxy, and witnessing the wreck of the Silver Pike, it took her a mental breakdown to get back to her senses, and to realign her mind with her goals and promises.
 Even after Harold would tell her about the loss of life, her mission wouldn't change.
 Every single person that was still alive, injured or not, would make it back home safe.

+Notes to consider (Although unrelated to Routine Maintenance specifically):
+- Various satellites in orbit of planets or complimenting spaceships follow a **Fruit** naming scheme.
+As an example, **150**, the **Jade Dagger**, constructs and deploys satellites used for research of the planet **Márivonus** on-site, which follow the codename **Mango-(1-4)**.
+- The reason the **Silver Pike** and **Platinum Halberd** both found themselves in the same spot after their Loop engine to engage as an experimental failsafe in case of emergencies.
+This was a development made by Thomas, who saw the increased risk of experimental spaceships becoming remnants of their past and floating around endlessly in deep space without knowing what was going on after the **Failed Hammerhead Satellite Ship** begun floating freely through space.
+The Loop engine would send them to a fixed point in space, where another ship could aid them once a distress signal would go through to the **ARC**.